FMagnani/Generalized-Lotka-Volterra_N-species-model/README.md

 ![config](./images/use_example.png)

-The objects Prey and Predators check the given input and correct the mistakes, in order to help the user with typo errors.
+The objects Prey and Predator check and correct the given input to allign it to the declared behaviour of the species, in order to help the user.
 For species not completely preys or predators, e.g. a fox that eats rabbits but is eaten by wolves, the object Species can be used.
 Species can be deleted or added during the execution and the status of the system can be checked as easy as shown below.

 ![config](./images/status_example.png)
 In the following example, the system with 2 preys and 1 predator has been replicated.
-The coefficient are shown as a reference:
+The coefficients are shown as a reference:
-sp1 = Species('Prey 1', [ ], [30,0.09,10000,400])
+sp1 = Species('Prey 1', [ ], [30, 0.09, 10000, 400])
-sp2 = Species('Prey 2', [1], [10,0.06,10000,500])
+sp2 = Species('Prey 2', [1], [10, 0.06, 10000, 500])
-sp3 = Species('Predator', [1,1], [20,-0.05,10000,250])
+sp3 = Species('Predator', [1,1], [20, -0.05, 10000, 250])

 Integration has been made up to time=500 with the command:
 sp1.solve(500)

 ![config](./images/LV_2Prey1Pred.png)

-:rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: :rabbit: :wolf: